Not One More Victim.

 Marcuse, An Essay on Liberation, at p.
 91.

-To remain passive in the face of a near plague of dying young women, or African-American men and all kinds of women being lost to pathologies resulting from out-of-control nihilism and commodification, is to share in the guilt for these crimes by the culture.
+To remain passive in the face of a near plague of dying young women, or African-American men and all kinds of women being lost to pathologies resulting from out-of-control nihilism and commodification, racism and sexism, is to share in the guilt for these crimes by the culture.
 To witness torture and do nothing is to become a torturer. ("How Censorship Works in America.")

 We are reducing young women -- more than ever in human history, I believe -- to sexual objects and destroying the self-esteem of those young women early in their lives.
 Women who do not meet the transitory and sometimes absurd standards of beauty of any given society are in deep trouble today. ("America's Holocaust.")

-We are injuring young women, hurting them every day, making them feel more guilt for the slightest imperfection, aging -- soon breathing -- will be something women should feel guilty about.
-We are turning girls and women into "things" of little value.
-Not every young woman will look like the latest fashion model.
-No one should feel that they have to look a "certain way."
-Beauty can mean many things.
-We must be aware of the suffering and uncertainties that young women experience in a media age, when self worth may involve identification with celebrity alter egos or ideals that become impossible to emulate.
+We must be aware of the suffering and uncertainties that young women experience in a media age when self worth may involve identification with celebrity alter egos or ideals that become impossible to emulate.
 Loss of self-esteem has taken too many lives for us to remain indifferent to further losses.
 Let us hope that Brittany Murphy and Andrea Adams are the last victims of this scourge.

 Are these the thoughts that you wish to censor and suppress or plagiarize in America?